-- is part of the NHS - is answerable to local people who can become members and Governors, they will have even more of a say on how we do things - has more freedom to provide services which meet the needs of local people - still has to meet national standards for things like cleanliness and the quality of care - is overseen by a national body called Monitor which can intervene if it thinks that rules are not being followed - has more financial freedoms, and can keep money to invest back into services.
+- is part of the NHS - is answerable to local people who can become members and Governors, they will have even more of a say in how we do things - has more freedom to provide services which meet the needs of local people - still has to meet national standards. for things like cleanliness and the patient environment - is overseen by a national body called Monitor who can intervene if they think that rules are not being followed - has more financial freedoms, and can keep money to invest back into services.